justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 However, at the least, it's not taxable income to the pastor if the gift was spontaneous.

+Anytime an offering goes through the church and then to the pastor, it will look like payment for services rendered.
+So if someone really wants to give, they will have to give and forego the tax-deduction.

 # Compensation Suite

 ## Paying a Guest Speaker